YurikeyDev/yurikey/README.md

 ---

 ## How to use ?
+- Install module Tricky Store

-- Install module by your root manager (Magisk/Apatch/KernelSu/Fork of KernelSU)
+- Install module Yurikey by your root manager (Magisk/Apatch/KernelSu/Fork of KernelSU)
 - To update the keybox later, tap the **Actions** button in the module.